roshan0290/Multicast-DNS/README.md

 ### Device must connected with same network
 ## How to use this sample project app.

-> Install the build in your android phone (for best result please install this build in minimum 2 device)

 > Tap on publish button to register on local network